-This site offers homilies or homily starters for the upcoming Sunday based on texts from the Catholic lectionary, articles and preaching "sparks" to inspire reflection and new approaches to homily preparation, a helpful list of books and documents, notices of upcoming workshops or preaching events, and a link to the lectionary.
+Preaching Hope offers homilies or homily starters for the upcoming Sunday based on texts from the Catholic lectionary, articles and preaching "sparks" to inspire reflection and new approaches to homily preparation, a helpful list of books and documents, notices of upcoming workshops or preaching events, and a link to the lectionary.

 Dr. Susan Fleming McGurgan

-I have worked in pastoral ministry and lay formation for 30 years as a formation director, teacher, and administrator.
+I have worked in pastoral ministry and lay formation for 30 years as a parish minister, formation director, professor, and administrator.
 I hold a BA Honors History degree from Oklahoma State University, an MA Religion from the Athenaeum of Ohio/Mount St. Mary's Seminary, and a Doctorate of Ministry in Preaching from Seabury-Western Theological Seminary (Now Bexley-Seabury).
-Along the way, I completed three years of doctoral work in Ancient History/Classics at the University of Cincinnati, and a museum internship at the Cincinnati Art Museum in the department of Ancient and Near Eastern Art.
+Along the way, I completed three years of doctoral work in Ancient History/Classics at the University of Cincinnati, and a full-time museum internship at the Cincinnati Art Museum in the department of Ancient and Near Eastern Art.

 My first homiletics professor taught that every Catholic homily should end in a word of hope.
 Since that time, the mission of "preaching hope" has driven and inspired me--in preaching, in ministry, and in life.
 My current research lies at the rich intersection of memory, gratitude, and hope, and the connection between art and theology.

+Rev. Richard Eslinger earned a Ph.D. from Boston University School of Theology.
+His extensive ministry experience includes campus ministry; the national worship office of the United Methodist Church, and pastorates in urban, suburban, and rural parishes.
+He served as Professor of Worship and Homiletics at United Theological Seminary, Dayton, Ohio, on the faculty of Duke Divinity School, and as an adjunct/visiting professor at Vancouver School of Theology, St. Meinrad School of Theology, Aquinas Institute, and Mount St. Mary’s Seminary of the West.
 He is a longtime member of the Academy of Homiletics and the Catholic Association of Teachers of Homiletics.
 In 2012, he received the highest honor of the Academy, the Lifetime Achievement Award.
 Author of numerous articles, reviews, books, and chapters in various collections, his most recent book explores the relationship between the sermon and its Eucharistic context: Preaching and the Holy Mystery: The Eucharist as Context and Resource for Proclamation (2016).
 His current project is an ecumenical introduction to preaching, Practicing Proclamation.
 In August 2021, he received an Honorary Doctorate from United Theological Seminary for his lifetime contributions to UTS.
 For fun, he is a glider pilot and flight instructor, and he and his wife are enjoying retirement in the foothills of the Smoky Mountains.